reinierdevalk/abtab/README.md

 ### Installation path
 #### macOS, using Homebrew
 Homebrew installs Java in `/usr/local/opt/`.
-You can confirm the installation path with
+You can confirm the installation path by running

     $ brew --prefix openjdk